 In this effective guide, Corrado patiently describes meat stock and bone broth as they apply to the diet, explaining the difference in how and when to use meat stock and bone broth, and the results you can expect from each.
 Corrado provides basic recipes for both, as well as simple, handy charts that break down the how, what, when, and why to make each one.

-With a foreword by Dr. Natasha Campbell-McBride—creator of the GAPS diet and author of the original book on the topic, Gut and Psychology Syndrome—this is an important new tool and perfect companion to Campbell-McBride’s earlier work.
+Includes a foreword by Dr. Natasha Campbell-McBride, creator of the GAPS diet and author of the original book on the topic, Gut and Psychology Syndrome: Natural Treatment for Autism, ADHD, Dyslexia, Dyspraxia, Depression, and Schizophrenia.